-To support vocational learning and enterprise, all pupils participate in a range of enterprise projects such as the Christmas Fair and other charity and community events across the year.
-At Aurora Wilden View School, we are committed to high quality and meaningful work-related learning and work experience which is paramount for our students to develop the necessary skills, knowledge and experience they can transfer to life and the world of work.
+To support vocational learning and enterprise, all pupils participate in a range of enterprise projects such as the Christmas Bake Sales and other charity and community events across the year.
+At Aurora Cedars School, we are committed to high quality and meaningful work-related learning and work experience which is paramount for our students to develop the necessary skills, knowledge and experience they can transfer to life and the world of work.
+Additionally, Pathways is underpinned by a vocational qualification and AQA Awards.